How to Check Tire Tread Depth

 close up of tire tread

 A common question we hear at Sid Dillon is, “How do I check tire tread wear?”
 If you are wondering how to check tire tread depth, you are not alone.
 Fortunately, this is an easy task to perform right from your Omaha driveway.
 All you need is a ruler or a penny to ensure that your tires have enough tread to travel safely on the roads of Lincoln.
-Sid Dillon has the details.

 What is the Recommended Tire Tread Depth?